niravcodes/niravcodes.github.io/_drafts/making-mnsa-a-nepali-programming-language.md

 2. c++17 is great.
 I'm ysing things in ways they perhaps weren't meant to be used for better code management.
 One of them is I'm using lambdas for organisation of function code. it is fun.
 3. pratt and recursive descent
 4. I'm also working on a website **LINK SCREENSHOT**
-5. Unique Pointer is a lifesaver. supereffective once you get the hang of it. in previous c-like c++ code, I'd used
+5. Unique Pointer is a lifesaver. supereffective once you get the hang of it. in previous c-like c++ code, I'd used raw poitners like in C. SO fucked.
+   but with _unique POinters_ it's easy to forget if you've already moved things, and end up with null pointers.
+Specially matters in complex mutually recursive functions that pass around pointers to subtrees as if they were joints.

 # Short description of language